NachoColl/blockchain-web-services/docs/index.md

 ## Abstract

-Blockchain Web Services is a Smart Contract Unified API to enable companies and developers consume blockchain solutions as they are currently used to.
-We aim to help companies build blockchain applications and embrace the blockchain revolution by dropping the infrastructure complexities from creative workflows.
+Blockchain Web Services is a Smart Contract Unified API to enable companies and developers to consume blockchain solutions as they are currently used to.
+We aim to help companies build blockchain applications and embrace the blockchain revolution by removing infrastructure complexities from creative workflows.

-We envision millions of developers and companies solutions calling Blockchain Web Services Unified API as the gateway point for Smart Contracts running on blockchain.
-In addition, Blockchain Web Services Markplace will reward Smart Contracts developers when publishing their solutions into the marketplace.
+We envision millions of developers and companies' applications calling Blockchain Web Services Unified API as the gateway point for Smart Contracts running on a blockchain.
+In addition, Blockchain Web Services Marketplace will reward Smart Contracts devs when publishing their solutions into the marketplace.

-On the economics, sustainability and growth, Blockchain Web Services token is the instrument in use for funding the platform and reward the Blockchain Web Services community.
-It is purchased and consumed by Companies calling the Unified API, while developers are getting rewarded from those companies consuming their solutions.
+On the economics, sustainability, and growth, Blockchain Web Services token is the instrument used to fund the platform and reward the Blockchain Web Services community.
+It is purchased and consumed by Companies calling the Unified API, while developers get rewards from companies consuming their solutions.

 <p align="center">
   <img src="img/BWS_HL_Components_FULL.svg" />